fooyin/fooyin/README.md

 <details>
 <summary>Building a layout from scratch</summary>

 https://github.com/ludouzi/fooyin/assets/45490980/e6fbce19-2c95-4a2c-b832-32b37cb41db9

 </details>

-Fooyin also includes a plugin system, with support for adding new widgets, features and more.

-Audio playback is handled using FFmpeg and ALSA as the primary output driver.
-There is also support for PipeWire and SDL2 through additional plugins, with more planned in the future.
+Fooyin is currently only supported on linux, though other platforms will be added at a later date.

 ## Features

-* [x] Fully customisable layout
+* [x] Customisable layout
-* [x] Filter and search collection
+* [x] Filter and search music collection
 * [x] Create and manage playlists
-* [x] Plugin system
-* [x] FFmpeg backend
+* [x] Extendable through plugins
 * [x] Tag editing
 * [ ] Visualisations
 * [ ] Lyrics support
-* [ ] Last.fm integration
-* [ ] Discogs integration
+* [ ] Last.fm and Discogs integration

 ## Building from source